-The use of digital/online technologies has become an integral part of the work of the Trust.
+The use of digital/online technologies has become an integral part of Trust life.
 It is imperative that there are clear rules, procedures and guidelines to minimise inherent risks.

 These risks include:

 - Security issues including the ever-evolving threats of viral/cyber attacks - Potentially illegal activities such as downloading copyright materials/file-sharing and more serious issues such as cyber-bullying, the creation and sharing of sexual imagery and grooming - Exposure or access to extremist or terrorist materials.
 Radicalisation.